revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

 }
 ```

-The above function is triggered every time a message is dropped in the Azure Storage Queue with a name 'queue'.
-The functions reads the message and drops it back to another queue named 'processed'.
+The above function is triggered every time a message is dropped in the Azure Storage Queue with the name 'queue.'
+The function reads the message and drops it back to another queue named 'processed.'
 It adds a Processed text and the date and time it was processed.

 ## Azure DevOps Pipeline

-Since we are not much interested in what the function is actually doing, let's move to setting up the Build/Deploy pipeline for this Azure Function.
-I have a sample pipeline set up here (details at the bottom of the post), in case you want to refer to at any step.
-You can also check out the video above for the full setup walk through.
+Since we are not much interested in what the function is doing, let's move to set up the Build/Deploy pipeline for this Azure Function.
+I have a sample pipeline set up here (details at the bottom of the post) in case you want to refer to it at any step.
+You can also check out the video above for the full setup walkthrough.

-When setting up the build/deploy pipeline, I prefer to set this up as separate:
+When setting up the build/deploy pipeline, I prefer to set it up as two separate pipelines.

-- a build pipeline that builds and generates a build artifact
+- a Build Pipeline that builds and generates a build artifact
-- a release pipeline that deploys the build artifact to the different environments (Dev, Test or Prod)
+- a Release Pipeline that deploys the build artifact to the different environments (Dev, Test or Prod)

 ### Build Pipeline

-To create a new build pipeline, go to the pipelines section under your Azure DevOps project.
+To create a new build pipeline, go to the Pipelines section under your Azure DevOps project.
 Click the new pipeline and choose the repository source.
-Once you have selected the repository source , the wizard will prompt you to select a template to start creating the pipeline.
+Once you have selected the repository source, the wizard will prompt you to select a template to create the pipeline.

 ![](../images/devops_webjob_pipeline_template.jpg)

 Select 'Starter pipeline' from the template options, which will help set up the template from scratch.
 Clear off everything under the 'steps' section in the yml file.

-In the build pipeline we need to achieve the below
+In the build pipeline, we need to achieve the below.

 - Build the Project
-- Publish the Project (to create the executable file)
+- Publish the project (to create the executable file)
 - Archive/Zip the publish folder
 - Publish the Archive as Build Artifact

 #### Build and Publish The Project

 To build and publish the project, we will use the [DotNetCoreCLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops).
-The cli tasks needs the projects to build and also any additional arguments that you want to pass.
+The CLI tasks need the project path to build and also any additional arguments that you want to pass.
 Below are the tasks to build and publish the WebJobs project.

 ```yml
 - task: DotNetCoreCLI@2